 The most common types of booking fraud are:

-Holiday Accommodation: Fraudsters are making full use of the internet to con holidaymakers by setting up fake websites, hacking into legitimate accounts and posting fake adverts on websites and social media.
+Holiday Accommodation: Fraudsters are making full use of the internet to con holidaymakers by setting up fake websites, hacking into Legal accounts and posting fake adverts on websites and social media.

 Airline Tickets: Where a customer believes they are booking a flight and receives a fake ticket or pays for a ticket that never turns up.